python/psf-salt/docs/overview.rst

 infrastructure.
 It is not, however, required to be a member of the infrastructure to run a PSF service.
 Indeed, the day to day operations of most services are handled by people not on the infrastructure team.
-The infrastructure team can assist in setting up new services and advising maintainers of individual services.
+The infrastructure team can assist in setting up new services and advise maintainers of individual services.
 Its members also generally handle changes to sensitive global systems such as DNS.
 The currrent team members are:

 * Noah Kantrowitz (lead)
 * Ernest W. Durbin III